MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-central-concepts-of-the-planning-system.md

 The figures illustrates in which sequence the system makes suggestions for supply orders at the top level and, assuming that the user will accept these suggestions, for any lower-level items as well.

-For more information about manufacturing considerations, see [Design Details: Loading the Inventory Profiles](design-details-loading-the-inventory-profiles.md).
+For more information about manufacturing considerations, see [Loading the Inventory Profiles](design-details-balancing-demand-and-supply.md#loading-the-inventory-profiles).

 ### <a name="locations--transfer-level-priority"></a>Locations / Transfer-Level Priority
 Companies that operate at more than one location may need to plan for each location individually.
 For example, an item’s safety stock level and its reordering policy may differ from one location to another.
 In this case, the planning parameters must be specified per item and also per location.